eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 Many developers just assume that their code is self-documenting, and therefore the meaning of a parameter or return value is obvious.
 It might be obvious to them at the time (until they forget), but not to other people.
 As a golden rule, I believe it is better to repeat the obvious than to risk leaving it open to interpretation, misunderstanding, and the errors that ensue.

 Like with class descriptions, it is best to avoid describing the details of the implementation in header blocks, unless they are important to understand how to use the component.
 Method headers are intended to help understand _meaning_ and _usage_, not implementation.
-These details can be described inline within the method's body as a guide for developers trying to understand or debug the code.
+These details can be described within the method's body as a guide for developers trying to understand or debug the code.

 The example above focuses on methods, but I encourage you to document your classes' constants and attributes as well, to explain what kind of content they hold and, above all, _why_.